3mcd/silver/apps/solar/README.md

 # solar

-A highly inaccurate 2d solar system simulation that demonstrates components, relationships, and filters.
+A highly inaccurate 2d solar system simulation that demonstrates components, relationships, queries, and query filters.

 ### Getting started

 Run `pnpm start` and visit http://localhost:5173.

+### Controls

 Zoom and pan using a mouse or touchpad.

-Add `?teleport=true` (e.g. http://localhost:5173?teleport=true) to make the earth randomly orbit a new celestial body every few seconds.
-Open the console to see the `Changed` filter in action!
+Click and drag to move the camera.
+Use the scroll wheel to zoom in and out.

+Clicking an astronomical object will delete it.
+Satellites will be deleted along with the body they orbit because they are related through a hierarchical relationship ([`ecs.Topology.Hierarchical`](./src/data.ts#L10)).